-Published by Deakin University March 2013.
+Published by Deakin University April 2013.
 While the information published in this guide was accurate at the time of publication, Deakin University reserves the right to alter, amend or delete details of course offerings and other information published here.
+For the most up-to-date course information please view our website at deakin.edu.au.